mycred/myCRED/readme.txt

 = Support =

-I provide [free support](https://mycred.me/support/) if you can not get myCRED to work as described in the documentation, and pay myCRED Store Tokens as a reward for reporting bugs and/or bug fixes.
-There is also a [community forum](https://mycred.me/support/forums/) where you can post your questions or [contact me directly](https://mycred.me/contact/).
+Support is offered on our [myCRED website](https://mycred.me/support/)  from Monday to Friday 9AM - 5PM (GMT+5).
+Submit [customization request](https://mycred.me/customize/request-quote/) or open a [support ticket](https://mycred.me/support/) If you have trouble with myCRED which is not described in documentation also you can consult the [online community](https://mycred.me/support/forums/) for your question.
+We pay myCRED Store Tokens as a reward on reporting bugs and their fixes as well.
+Support is not entertained here on the wordpress.org support forum or on any social media account.

 == Installation ==